-- 1. "Jan Kochanowski's poems are simultaneously rooted in their historical moment and universal in their themes."
-Discuss with reference to TWO OR MORE texts. - 2.
-Discuss some similarities and differences between ONE of Jan Kochanowski's "songs" or "epigrams" and ONE of his Treny (Laments), considering questions of style, content, tone, mood and worldview. - 3.
-"The Polish Renaissance was both derivative and original."
-Discuss with reference to TWO OR MORE texts. - 4.
-"The poetic works of Jan Kochanowski embody a perfect union of form and content."
-Discuss with reference to TWO OR MORE texts. - 5.
-"Jan Pasek's Pamietniki embody the key aspects of Polish Sarmatian culture."
-Discuss. - 6.
-Describe the general worldview of Jan Pasek as expressed in his Pamiętniki. - 7.
-"Jan Pasek's Pamiętniki offer an unreliable account of historical events and social realities."
-Discuss. - 8.
-"The strength of the Polish-Lithuanian Commonwealth lay in democracy, liberty, diversity and tolerance."
-Discuss with reference to Jan Pasek's Pamiętniki.
+1. "Jan Kochanowski's poems are simultaneously rooted in their historical moment and universal in their themes."
+Discuss with reference to TWO OR MORE texts.

+2. Discuss some similarities and differences between ONE of Jan Kochanowski's "songs" or "epigrams" and ONE of his Treny (Laments), considering questions of style, content, tone, mood and worldview.

+3. "The Polish Renaissance was both derivative and original."
+Discuss with reference to TWO OR MORE texts.

+4. "The poetic works of Jan Kochanowski embody a perfect union of form and content."
+Discuss with reference to TWO OR MORE texts.

+5. "The poetic works of Jan Kochanowski epitomise the Polish Renaissance."
+Discuss with reference to TWO OR MORE texts.

+6. "Jan Pasek's Pamiętniki embody the key aspects of Polish Sarmatian culture."
+Discuss.

+7. Describe the general worldview of Jan Pasek as expressed in his Pamiętniki.

+8. "Jan Pasek's Pamiętniki offer a glimpse into both public and private dimensions of the life of a Polish nobleman in the seventeenth century."
+Discuss.

+9. "Jan Pasek's Pamiętniki reveal that the supposed tolerance of the Polish-Lithuanian Commonwealth is a myth."
+Discuss.

+10. "Jan Pasek's Pamiętniki reveal both the strengths and weaknesses of the Sarmatian worldview in the seventeenth century."
+Discuss.